AcademyTLV/fundamentals-session5-Networking-Demo/README.md

-This is a demo app to perform network calls in Android, as taught on Session 5 on Android Acedemy's Funndamentals course on session 5.
+This is a demo app to perform network calls in Android, as taught on Session 5 on Android Academy's Fundamentals course on session 5.
 Slides can be found here: https://goo.gl/BNTjhV